Small-C: Language subset

 "In May of 1980 Dr. Dobb's Journal ran an article entitled "A Small C Compiler for the 8080s" in which Ron Cain presented a small compiler for a subset of the C language.
 The most interesting feature of the compiler besides its small size was the language in which it was written—the one it compiled.
 It was a self-compiler!
 (Although this is commonplace today, it was a fairly novel idea at the time.)
 With a simple, one-pass algorithm, his compiler generated assembly language for the 8080 processor.
 Being small, however, it had its limitations.
 It recognized only characters, integers, and single dimension arrays of either type.
 The only loop controlling device was the while statement.
 There were no Boolean operators, so the bitwise logical operators & (AND) and | (OR) were used instead.
 But even with these limitations, it was a very capable language and a delight to use, especially compared to assembly language.

-Recognizing the need for improvements, Ron encouraged me to produce a second version, and in December 1982 it also appeared in Dr. Dobb's Journal.
-The new compiler augmented Small C with (1) code optimizing, (2) data initializing, (3) conditional compiling, (4) the extern storage class, (5) the for, do/while, switch, and goto statements, (6) combination assignment operators, (7) Boolean operators, (8) the one's complement operator, (9) block local variables, and (10) various other features.
+"Recognizing the need for improvements, Ron encouraged me to produce a second version, and in December 1982 it also appeared in Dr. Dobb's Journal.
+The new compiler augmented Small C with (1) code optimizing, (2) data initializing, (3) conditional compiling, (4) the extern storage class, (5) the for, do/while, switch, and goto statements, (6) combination assignment operators, (7) Boolean operators, (8) the ones' complement operator, (9) block local variables, and (10) various other features.
 Then in 1984 Ernest Payne and I developed and published a CP/M compatible run-time library for the compiler.
 It consisted of over 80 functions and included most of those in the UNIX C Standard I/O Library—the ones that pertained to the CP/M environment.
-This became version 2.1 and the subject of The Small C Handbook.
+This became version 2.1 and the subject of The Small C Handbook."

+Rick Grehan ported Small-C to MS-DOS and Macintosh in 1988 for a new version of the BYTE benchmarks.